TSE Prime: 9715

 3. Rules and procedures and other systems for managing the risk of losses to the Company

-The Internal Audit Office, under the leaderships of the President & COO and the Audit and Supervisory Committee, is to decide the scope and method of the audit, develop an audit plan, perform the audit in accordance with the plan, and report the results of the audit to the President & COO and the Audit and Supervisory Committee in accordance with the provisions of the Internal Audit Rules.
+The Internal Audit Office, under the leaderships of the Representative Directors and the Audit and Supervisory Committee, is to decide the scope and method of the audit, develop an audit plan, perform the audit in accordance with the plan, and report the results of the audit to the Representative Directors and the Audit and Supervisory Committee in accordance with the provisions of the Internal Audit Rules.

-If any applicable laws and regulations or any of the provisions of the Articles of Incorporation are found to have been breached, or if any misconduct that is likely to cause business losses of a financial and non-financial nature is found to have been committed, the Internal Audit Office must promptly report such breach or misconduct to the President & COO and the Audit and Supervisory Committee.
+If any applicable laws and regulations or any of the provisions of the Articles of Incorporation are found to have been breached, or if any misconduct that is likely to cause business losses of a financial and non-financial nature is found to have been committed, the Internal Audit Office must promptly report such breach or misconduct to the Representative Directors and the Audit and Supervisory Committee.

-The Compliance Department is to be in charge of the risk management in accordance with the provisions of the Basic Rules of Risk Management.
+The Compliance Promotion Department under the Legal & Compliance Division is to be in charge of the risk management in accordance with the provisions of the Fundamental Rules of Risk Management.

 The Company must develop and maintain the Whistleblowing Rules under which communication hotlines and similar mechanisms are set up to provide an environment designed to make whistleblowing less difficult.
 Under the whistleblowing system, directors and employees must be able to report directly to the Audit and Supervisory Committee any individual or organizational misconduct or unlawful behavior, which must be dealt with appropriately.
 Through the early detection of misconduct or unlawful behavior in connection with the Company’s business practice and maintenance of a sound and orderly working environment, the Company is to retain the trust of its customers and stakeholders and to engage in early identification and rectification of all kinds of misconduct.